Tiendil/keycloak-simple/README.md

 - Emails is equal to the username.
 - Registration is disabled.
 Login form works like registration form.
 - Reset password is disabled — there are no passwords.

+## Releasing

+Make a tag `release-x.y.z` and push it to GitHub.
+GitHub Actions will build and push the Docker image to Docker Hub.

 ## TODO